Mistle Thrush

 calendar_month

-Season Year-round, with peak visibility in mid-winter and early spring.
+Season Year-round, with peak visibility during winter berry guarding and early spring nesting.

 restaurant